Best Beaches In Fethiye, Türkiye

 How To Get To Gemiler Beach

-The spectacular Kumburnu Public Beach situated in Ölüdeniz Nature Park has blue flag status as is close to the center of Fethiye.
+The spectacular Kumburnu Beach, situated in Ölüdeniz Nature Park, has blue flag status as it is close to the center of Fethiye.
 The turquoise sea is warm and very family-friendly.

 Calis Beach is the longest beach in Fethiye, running for around 2.5km, and it is the closest to the center of Fethiye town.
 As such, it is very busy during the summer months, but its size makes it easy to find a spot on the sand.
 This beach is also famous as a breeding ground for Caretta Carette turtles, and as such, it is protected.